-&lt;sup>10The EEU is a customs union (since 2010) and a common market (since 2012) between Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia.
+12The EEU is a customs union (since 2010) and a common market (since 2012) between Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia.

-$^{11}$ Given that intermediate inputs can be produced in numerous locations, what we likely observe is a country of assembly/export.
+13Given that intermediate inputs can be produced in numerous locations, what we likely observe is a country of assembly/export.

-&lt;sup>12In the process of assignment of models' country of origin, we also make use of factory location by brand.
+14In the process of assignment of models' country of origin, we also make use of factory location by brand.
 Some brands have a single manufacturing location.
+A detailed explanation of the steps entailed in assembling the country of origin data is provided in Appendix A.2.
+See also Figure A.4 in Appendix A.2 for an example of a Certificate of Conformity.